Seishun 18 Ticket: History

 In summer 1984, the format was changed to a booklet of five 1-day tickets, with the price remaining at 10,000 yen, equivalent to 2,000 yen per day.

 The price was raised to 11,000 yen in the winter of 1986 following the nationwide fare increase in July of that year.

 With the introduction of the consumption tax in 1989, the price was raised to 11,300 yen for the summer ticket, and this was further increased to 11,500 yen in summer 1997 after the consumption tax increased from 3% to 5%.
 In 2014, the consumption tax was raised to 8%, leading to a price of 11,850 yen.
 In 2019, the consumption tax was raised to 10%, which raised the ticket's price to 12,050 yen.

 The format of the ticket changed from the booklet to single ticket sheets in spring 1996 as a measure to prevent users from re-selling unused portions to ticket resellers.

+In October 2024, the ticket's conditions were changed to require the five-day usage period to be consecutive days, and to disallow the use of the ticket by multiple people, whether on the same or across different days.
+Like the Japan Rail Pass for foreign tourists, the ticket can now be used in automatic ticket gates.

 In popular culture

-The kawaii metal band Babymetal single "Headbangeeeeerrrrr!!!!!" specifically mentions the Jūhachi Kippu.
+The lyrics of "Headbangeeeeerrrrr!!!!!", a single by the kawaii metal band Babymetal, mention the Seishun 18 Tiicket.